 This is perhaps another important step to perform for securing a WordPress website.

 By default, the database prefix for a WordPress website is “wp_” which is again easy to guess and prone to SQL injection attacks.
 Such attacks can be prevented by changing wp- to some other term, e.g. you can make it wbwp_, wpmy_, etc.

-Ideally, you must define custom prefix during the installation process of your WordPress website however if you have already installed your website with the default prefix, you can still change the prefix with the help of some great plugins like “WP-DBManager” or “iThemes Security plugin“
+Ideally, you must define a custom prefix during the installation process of your WordPress website however if you have already installed your website with the default prefix, you can still change the prefix with the help of some great plugins like “WP-DBManager” or “iThemes Security plugin“

-Note: Before changing the database prefix, it is always recommended to backup your website.
+Note: Before changing the database prefix, it is always recommended to back up your website.